nocobase/nocobase/docs/en-US/api/database/repository.md

     },
   ],
 });
-// When crearing a user, creat a post to associate with the user, and create tags to associate with the post
+// When creating a user, create a post to associate with the user, and create tags to associate with the post
 ```

 If the associated object is already in the database, you can pass its ID to create an association with it.